pwdel/appletwittersentiment/README.md

 As far as our own layperson expertise goes, we can look at our fully cleaned sentiment data, since it only encompasses 57 points, and verify manually fairly quickly whether the data appears to at least be intuitively, "fitting," and not overlapping.
 This visual inspection showed that what is shown as being a 0 is indeed a negative sentiment toward Apple, and what is shown as being a 1 is a positive sentiment.

+With some cursory reading on the topic, [this article mentions](https://towardsdatascience.com/latent-semantic-analysis-sentiment-classification-with-python-5f657346f6a3) that an accurate model would require between 10,000 and 30,000 features to train a decently accurate model using the TFIDF method.

 ![cleaned sentiment analysis](/assets/images/cleanedsentiment.png)

 #### Inputting Dataframe into BERT Tokenizer